djay/hostout.ubuntu/collective/recipe/hostout/README.txt

 - Integrate with SCM to use SCM version numbers.

-- Handle basic rollback when no SCM exists.
+- Handle basic rollback when no SCM exists, for instance when buildout fails.

-- Setup host with password-less ssh login.
+- Automatically setup host with password-less ssh login.

 - Don't upload eggs unless they have changed.

+- Help deploy DNS settings, possibly by hosting company specific plugins

+- Get rid of fabric and use paramiko directly.

+- Incorporate unified installer environment setup scripts directly.

+- Get hostout used in unifiedinstaller or buildout builder so first time users of Plone can easily host Plone.

 - Support firewalled servers by an optional tunnel back to a client side web proxy.

-- Help deploy DNS settings, possibly by hosting company specific plugins

 Frequently asked questions
 --------------------------